- P -

 What earthly good can come of it?

-Dorothy Parker, General Review of the Sex Situation
+Dorothy Parker, from General Review of the Sex Situation

 - Why is it that no one ever sent me yet